Numerical Display Module

 Output Register

-Since my display ROM supports 16-bit numbers, the driving register naturally has to be able to output 16-bit values.
-The output register however gets its input from the 8-bit data bus.
-I use a 16-bit register(made with to 8-bit registers), which is loaded in two cycles from a temporary register, and the data bus.
+Since my display ROM supports 16-bit numbers, the driving register must output 16-bit values.
+The output register, however, gets its input from the 8-bit data bus.
+I use a 16-bit register (made with two 8-bit registers) loaded in two cycles from a temporary register and the data bus.

 Figure 6: Output Word Latching